Guillermo Ayoví Erazo

-Early life
+Life

 Papá Roncón was born in Borbón, Esmeraldas, Ecuador on November 10, 1930.
 He learned to play the marimba at an early age with the Chachi people.
 He began to make himself known in the 1970s, first in his village, and then at national and international levels, with tours in the United States, Venezuela, Colombia and Japan.
 In 2001 he received the Premio Eugenio Espejo for his contribution to the Ecuadorian culture through the practice and teaching of the marimba and traditional dances.
 He also directed several films, including documentaries.

-Career
+In July 2007, he and Petita Palma were invited to Ecuador's National Assembly where a plenary session was conducted in honour of the two of them.

+Legacy

-He is the founder of the school of traditional culture 'La Catanga', through which he has taught dozens of children and youth to play and dance marimba in the province of Esmeraldas.
+He was the founder of the school of traditional culture 'La Catanga', through which he taught dozens of children and youth to play and dance marimba in the province of Esmeraldas.